General Considerations

 Group: 14

-Registered On: Pome Group (Apple, Pear), and Stone Group (Apricot, Peaches, Nectarines, Prunes, Plums)
+Registered On: Pome Group (apples, pears), and Stone Group (apricots, peaches, nectarines, prunes, plums).

-Use Suggestions: Alternative to Basagran when rotating herbicides.
+Use Suggestions: Alternative to Ignite for sucker management.

 Days to Harvest: 3